 Given that mini-split systems have multiple indoor air handlers, there are multiple filters that must be checked and changed.
 Mini-split systems can have between one and eight air handlers, and each air handler has one reusable filter.
 Rather than changing your air filters every one to three months, you’ll need to clean them every two to three weeks.
 After a complete year of use, these washable components should be swapped out for new ones.

 We’re committed to helping homeowners in Phoenix, AZ make informed decisions about their cooling systems.
 We offer heating, air conditioning, and indoor air quality services.
 We also install, repair, and maintain ductless mini-splits.
-To find out more about owning a mini-split system or to schedule an appointment, get in touch with Emergency Air Heating and Cooling!
+To find out more about owning a mini-split system or to schedule an appointment, get in touch with Emergency Air Heating Cooling & Plumbing!